Seroquel and neonatal withdrawal

 It is important to note that sudden withdrawal from Seroquel can lead to severe withdrawal symptoms in newborns, including irritability, feeding difficulties, and sleep disturbances.
 Therefore, a gradual reduction of the medication is recommended to minimize these symptoms.

-See also Cardiac effects of seroquel
+See also Clonazepam and seroquel xr

 In some cases, additional medications may be prescribed to help manage the withdrawal symptoms.
 These medications can help alleviate discomfort and provide relief for the newborn.